Skip to main content

 • September 23, 2014

-Depo Provera (medroxyprogesterone) "I'm approaching the third calendar shot for me and now that I have began to bleed unexpectedly, I've taken the time to evaluate myself.
-Since beginning the Depo-Provera in February I've noticed a series of uncontrollable headaches as well as a spike in my blood pressure.
-I was administered a better dosage of hydrochlorothiazide to reduce the effects of this blood pressure spike but immediately proceeding my dosage I started experiencing this unexpected bleeding.
-Taken a back by such abrupt change this makes me reflect on the changes my body has experienced throughout the short course being administered Depo.
-I had even began to experience anxiety here and there, not to mention fatigue.
-Later came the abdominal cramps and pains with vaginal adverse side effect."
+Depo Provera (medroxyprogesterone) "I'm approaching the third calendar shot for me, and now that I have begun to bleed unexpectedly, I've taken the time to evaluate myself.
+Since beginning the Depo-Provera in February, I've noticed a series of uncontrollable headaches, as well as a spike in my blood pressure.
+I was administered a better dosage of hydrochlorothiazide to reduce the effects of this blood pressure spike, but immediately preceding my dosage, I started experiencing this unexpected bleeding.
+Taken aback by such abrupt change, this makes me reflect on the changes my body has experienced throughout the short course of being administered Depo.
+I had even begun to experience anxiety here and there, not to mention fatigue.
+Later came the abdominal cramps and pains, with vaginal adverse side effects."

 3 / 10